Gervase of Canterbury: Gervase and the Moon

-Five monks from Canterbury reported to the abbey's chronicler, Gervase, that shortly after sunset on 18 June 1178, they saw "the upper horn [of the moon] split in two."
+Five witnesses from Canterbury reported to the abbey's chronicler, Gervase, that shortly after sunset on 18 June 1178, they saw "the upper horn [of the moon] split in two."
 Furthermore, Gervase writes, "From the midpoint of the division a flaming torch sprang up, spewing out, over a considerable distance, fire, hot coals and sparks.
 Meanwhile the body of the Moon which was below writhed, as it were in anxiety, and to put it in the words of those who reported it to me and saw it with their own eyes, the Moon throbbed like a wounded snake.
 Afterwards it resumed its proper state.
 This phenomenon was repeated a dozen times or more, the flame assuming various twisting shapes at random and then returning to normal.
 Then, after these transformations, the Moon from horn to horn, that is along its whole length, took on a blackish appearance".
 In 1976 the geologist Jack B. Hartung proposed that this described the formation of the crater Giordano Bruno.

-Modern theories predict that a (conjectural) asteroid or comet impact on the Moon would cause a plume of molten matter rising up from the surface, which is consistent with the monks' description.
+Modern theories predict that a (conjectural) asteroid or comet impact on the Moon would cause a plume of molten matter rising up from the surface, which is consistent with the witnesses' description.
 In addition, the location recorded fits in well with the crater's location.
 Additional evidence of Giordano Bruno's youth is its spectacular ray system: because micrometeorites constantly rain down, they kick up enough dust to quickly (in geological terms) erode a ray system.
 So it can be reasonably hypothesized that Giordano Bruno was formed during the span of human history, perhaps in June 1178.

+Other researches have calculated that such a meteoric impact would have had more prolonged affects noticeable from earth, such as intense meteor showers, whereas there are no other observation mentioning any lunar phenomena from anywhere in the world on that date.